LTVA1/NuVGM/README.md

 # More thoughts by me

-The UTF-8 opcodes idea is great, however, I have discussed the idea of block writes:
+The UTF-8 opcodes idea is great (however, I replaced it with just VLQ encoding), however, I have discussed the idea of block writes:
 ````
 block header with chip id
 address data